goonstation/goonstation/.github/DEV_GUIDE.md

 ### VS Code Tips :juggling:

-You can press the Ticked / Unticked button in the bottom right corner to add / remove the current file from goonstation.dme (the file which says which files are actually included in the compilation process).
+You can press the Ticked / Unticked button in the bottom right corner to add / remove the current file from coolstation.dme (the file which says which files are actually included in the compilation process).

 ![](https://i.imgur.com/goYeY9R.png)